ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 ## Version -01 to -02

-* Added requirements for domain object type
+* Added requirements for Domain Object Type

 ## Version -00 to -01